splunk/splunk-operator/docs/AppFramework.md

 To reinstate automatic polling, update the CR `appsRepoPollIntervalSeconds` setting to a value greater than 0.

-NOTE: All CR's of the same type must have polling enabled, or disabled.
+NOTE: All CRs of the same type must have polling enabled, or disabled.
 For example, if `appsRepoPollIntervalSeconds` is set to '0' for one Standalone CR, all other Standalone CRs must also have polling disabled.
-Use the `kubectl` command to identify all CR's of the same type before updating the polling interval.
+Use the `kubectl` command to identify all CRs of the same type before updating the polling interval.
 You can experience unexpected polling behavior if there are CRs configured with a mix of polling enabled and disabled.

 ## App Framework Limitations